MaikHermens/session_jar/README.md

 # Session Jar

-a simple lightweight package for creating and maintaining sessions in dart.
+A simple lightweight package for creating and maintaining sessions in dart.

 ## Usage